r4dat/broad_mbta/README.md

 Full testing framework was not completed though TODO tests are described in the tests folder.

 ## General TODO
 Need to commit to the classes holding a copy of their data with appropriate getters as needed.
-Right now there's a lot of calls hitting the LRU a layer or two deep, and portions where knowing the underlying representation is a dict of specific key:val design is needed.
+The two big issues are a lot of static/class methods scattered about, and right now there's a lot of calls hitting the LRU a layer or two deep, and portions where knowing the underlying representation is a dict of specific key:val design is needed.
 E.g. Rail ID : Long Name etc. Ideally the next person shouldn't have to know that.
 Also, should rewrite in Java.

 ## Libraries
 See environment.yaml for full environment.